google/styleguide/pyguide.md

     ([example](http://numpy.org/doc/stable/reference/generated/numpy.linalg.qr.html)),
     which frequently documents a tuple return value as if it were multiple return values with individual names (never mentioning the tuple).
-Instead, describe such a return value as: "Returns a tuple (mat_a, mat_b), where mat_a is ..., and ...".
+Instead, describe such a return value as: "Returns: A tuple (mat_a, mat_b), where mat_a is ..., and ...".
 The auxiliary names in the docstring need not necessarily correspond to any internal names used in the function body (as those are not part of the API).